 To get the most valuable components and demimateria you’re sometimes going to have to desynth really powerful items, like your dungeon drops and some strong gear that you might find on the market.
 When breaking down an expensive item, you should always use the available methods to decrease the failure possibility: we recommend using the consumables and materia melds.

 Getting Desynthesis doesn’t necessarily have to mean power leveling it as soon as possible and investing lots of Gil.
 You can just do the quest when you get to level 30 as any Disciple of Hand and only break down the items that you can’t sell for a reasonable price and are completely redundant to you.
 It’s no commitment whatsoever and yet, slowly but surely, you will get some levels as the game progresses.

 Remember that you can always desynth the items that you crafted yourself.
-Unlike in many other MMORPGs, in Final Fantasy XIV there are no penalties for that.
+Unlike in many other MMORPGs, in Final Fantasy XIV, there are no penalties for that.
 Of course, you won’t really make Gil by doing that.
 It’s just an option to pull yourself through a few levels if you struggle to find good items to break down.
-Desynthing items bought from a NPC vendor is another option, if you can afford to spend some Gil.
+Desynthing items bought from an NPC vendor is another option if you can afford to spend some Gil.